luizpericolo/styleguide/board-team/README.md

 ### Viewset

 An interesting approach to consider is to set the queryset of the DRF (Django Rest Framework) view as none and then implement the `get_queryset` method.
-It requires that the engineers always implement the `get_queryset` method, making sure that it will never expose to much data.
+It requires that the engineers always implement the `get_queryset` method, making sure that it will never expose too much data.

 ```py
 # proposal